-Irish Coding Standards (ICS) Preface to Version 1 2020
+Irish Coding Standards (ICS) Preface to Version 1.4 2020

-The Irish Coding Standards (ICS) Version 1 2020 provides guidelines for the collection of HIPE data for all discharges from January 1st 2020 using the HIPE Portal software and is to be used in conjunction with 10th Edition ICD-10-AM/ACHI/ACS and the relevant HIPE Instruction Manual.
+The Irish Coding Standards (ICS) Version 1.4 2020 provides guidelines for the collection of HIPE data for all discharges from January 1st 2020 or as specified using the HIPE Portal software and is to be used in conjunction with 10th Edition ICD-10-AM/ACHI/ACS and the relevant HIPE Instruction Manual.
 HIPE data was collected using 8th Edition ICD-10-AM/ACHI/ACS from January 2015 until 31st December 2019.

-All discharges coded in HIPE on or after the 1^{st} January 2020 are coded using ICD-10-AM/ACHI/ACS 10^{th} Edition1.
+All discharges coded in HIPE on or after the $1^{st}$ January 2020 are coded using ICD-10-AM/ACHI/ACS $10^{th}$ Edition.

 Please see Appendix A for a listing of the changes in each version of the ICS from Version 2.0 to date.
-Within the standards where there is a change related to 10^{th} Edition these standards have been marked with a symbol: This is in line with previous updates to the ICS classification whereby for changes to Irish Coding Standards related to 8^{th} Edition ICD-10-AM/ACHI/ACS the symbol Where there was a change related to 6^{th} edition ICD-10-AM/ACHI/ACS the symbol has been used.
+Within the standards where there is a change related to 10th Edition these standards have been marked with a symbol: This is in line with previous updates to the ICS classification whereby for changes to Irish Coding Standards related to 8th Edition ICD-10-AM/ACHI/ACS the symbol where there was a change related to 6th edition ICD-10-AM/ACHI/ACS the symbol has been used.